 - Our Little Adventure's art is like this.

 - The "Hero Mode" versions of the characters in Homestuck, which are more typical drawn panels, as opposed to sprites.
 See here and the page immediately following for a good comparison.

 - Zoophobia's style is noodley for all characters, not just people.

 - Tim Burton used such a style for the puppets in The Nightmare Before Christmas and Corpse Bride.
 He also draws like this, judging by his various storyboards.

-- Ćon Flux, big time.
+- Peter Chung's animation makes copious use of noodle people and gonks, but Ćon Flux does so big time.
 The long limbs and large chests of the characters in the show were perhaps due to the action being set on a planet, not very Earthlike, with low gravity and thin air.
 Admittedly, that's probably an Epileptic Tree, but a petit mal one.

-- Monster Buster Club: Everyone, excluding the fat people, pretty much define this trope.
+- Monster Buster Club: Everyone, excluding the fat people.
 Just look at them.

-- The normal human characters in Courage the Cowardly Dog.
+- The normal human characters in Courage the Cowardly Dog, as well as Katz.